DND-IT/app-helm-chart/README.md

-# webapp-helm-chart
+# app-helm-chart
-Contains the generic helm chart for a web application.
+Contains the generic helm chart for an application.
 It is used by Prometheus & Disco project

 ## Usage